ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 ## Alignment of the approach to my and others' definitions of new media

 # Features of my proposed solution, in detail

+Due to its length, see the section of the same name at the end of the proposal.

 # Expected outcomes